 Coordinator James Nol Opens in new window

-Description This unit includes detailed 3D high resolution multi-sectional anatomy of the human body.
+Description This subject includes detailed 3D high resolution multi-sectional anatomy of the human body.
 Learning human anatomy in a 3D high resolution platform will enable students to conceptualise biological organs in 3D.
 Students will develop the ability to differentiate between normal and abnormal anatomy as well as understanding the demographics of pathological lesions in their daily clinical works.
 Delivered online, students will have opportunities to interact with medical imaging specialists as well as other subspecialists, such as surgeons, neurologists, and Emergency Specialists.

 Student Contribution Band HECS Band 3 10cp

 Students must be enrolled in 4767 Master of Advanced Imaging (MRI), 4768 Graduate Diploma of Advanced Imaging (MRI) or 4769 Grad Certificate in Advanced Imaging (MRI)

 On successful completion of this subject, students should be able to: